 Rails Image Helper

-Often times when developing application, there are times that a developer may need to include logic to conditionally render UI elements.
-For instance, maybe an active CSS class in the navbar menu-item for the current page.
+Often, when developing an application, a developer may need to include conditional logic to render UI elements—for instance, an active CSS class on the navbar menu item for the current page.
 Sometimes the required logic is more complex.
-In my case I needed to provide a fallback image when an image was not available from the API.
-In this article I will show the methodology I used to create a Rails Helper to meet this goal.
+In my case, I needed to provide a fallback image when an image was not available from the API.
+In this article, I will show the methodology I used to create a Rails Helper to meet this goal.

 Structure

-On my side project Your Congress, I am using a free GitHub repository, UnitedStates/Images which stores all the photographs of serving Congress members.
-The images are accessible through an API served from GitHub pages, by images size and member ID.
-So, the image URL will be configured like so: https://theunitedstates.io/images/congress/[size]/[member_id].webp
+For my side project, Your Congress, I am using a free GitHub repository, UnitedStates/Images which stores all the photographs of serving Congress members.
+The images are accessible through an API served from GitHub pages, by image size and member ID.
+So, the image URL will be configured like so: https://theunitedstates.io/images/congress/[size]/[member_id].webp.

 The image is rendered in the ERB partial: